 Students coming from an Institution outside of Europe:

-- Generate the word document from your personal workflow in Mobility Online in the step “print Learning Agreement”
+Generate the word document from your personal workflow in Mobility Online in the step “print Learning Agreement”.

-Step 2: Fill out the Learning Agreement correctly
+Details to fill out the Learning Agreement

-- fill out the courses and make sure you have at least 20 credits per semester:
+Fill out the courses and make sure you have at least 20 credits per semester: